adebadd/software-quality-handbook/handbook/devops-integration.md

 - **Missing key elements** can cause the entire DevOps process to fall apart.
 - **Hiring experienced staff** can be difficult, as the DevOps industry requires significant experience for the best results.
 - **Failing to plan for security** requires extra steps to create contingencies in the case of security faults and breaches.
+- **Thinking inside the box** can be a detriment as sometimes the most efficient solution is the least common or expected one.

 ## DevOps Lifecycle Example